LetsGetChecked Online Lab Test Review

 Once I connected with the nurse, she released the results to my dashboard on the LetsGetChecked website.
 I got an email with the link.

 I’m so happy I took this test because I thought my ferritin level would be much lower.
-I’ve had lower than normal iron levels in the past, especially when I was eating a vegan diet.
 Since low iron levels can lead to fatigue and so many other problems, it’s nice to know that my diet and supplements are supporting normal levels.
 Yay!

 See all the lists of health tests available at LetsGetChecked.